 Wild Child is a site that attempts to share the experiences and musings of those who are not quite teens and not yet adults, through personal essays.
 You know that warm fuzzy feeling you get whenever you have a really honest and open conversation with your close friends?
 For you know your opinions will be heard and accepted without judgment.
 Well, Wild Child aims to be an online space that does just that.
 To connect people through stories, ranging from culture and identity to beauty and style.
 To highlight the beauty in how everyone has a story to tell.

-Wild Child is a passion project, a collection of internal monologues by young adults in Singapore.
+Wild Child is a passion project, a collection of inner monologues by young adults in Singapore.
 Here, the thread that ties the contributors together would be the desire to create as well as a healthy dose of appreciation for the everyday.

 Why the need for anonymity?